Keroro1454/Supply-Drop/README.md

 	- Convert 10% (+5% per stack) of the damage you take into a damage boost of up to 20 (+10 per stack) for 4s.
 The boost duration is increased based on damage taken; every 10% max health that was depleted, up to 50%, increases the duration by +2s.

 ## Lunar Items:
-- **Holy Insurance**
+- **UNKNOWN ITEM**
-	- Gain 25% (+25% per stack) less gold from kills.
-100% (+50% per stack) of this gold is used to help 'level up' your insurance coverage to protect against various threats.
-Dying to an enemy you are insured for resets your coverage but revives you!
+	- `ERROR: Item log read-out scrambled during transmission.
+Please wait for update...`

 - **UNKNOWN EQUIPMENT**
 	- `ERROR: Equipment log read-out scrambled during transmission.
 Please wait for update...`

 ## Changelog:
+- 1.4.10: Finally Back!
-- 1.5.0: By the Light of the Moon!
+	- Updated for Survivors of the Void
-	- Added 5 new items: Holy Insurance, Dcyvvc Jbcbpnjaknb, 2-Fiupx Qiv, Lleoxlhg Crynvnx, and Oyfpvcuge Xlgoik!
+	- Disabled Vintage Plague Mask for the moment being while I work on getting it functional again
-	- Added configuration options to the Vintage Plague Mask and Vintage Plague Hat items
+	- Added configuration options to the Vintage Plague Mask (oops) and Vintage Plague Hat items
+	- Added item displays for Railgunner and Void Fiend
 	- Fixed Bandit's item displays being a bit wonky

 - 1.4.9